AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       This will produce a hash of the all colorspace definitions, etc. All external references, such as files used in FileTransforms, etc., will be incorporated into the cacheID.
 While the contents of the files are not read, the file system is queried for relevant information (mtime, inode) so that the config's cacheID will change when the underlying luts are updated.
 If a context is not provided, the current :ref:`Context` will be used.
 If a null context is provided, file references will not be taken into account (this is essentially a hash of :ref:`Config::serialize`).

-      2. getCacheID(self: PyOpenColorIO.Config, context: OpenColorIO_v2_0rc1::Context) -> str
+      2. getCacheID(self: PyOpenColorIO.Config, context: PyOpenColorIO.Context) -> str

       This will produce a hash of the all colorspace definitions, etc. All external references, such as files used in FileTransforms, etc., will be incorporated into the cacheID.
 While the contents of the files are not read, the file system is queried for relevant information (mtime, inode) so that the config's cacheID will change when the underlying luts are updated.
 If a context is not provided, the current :ref:`Context` will be used.
 If a null context is provided, file references will not be taken into account (this is essentially a hash of :ref:`Config::serialize`).